Elizabeth Finkel: Education

-Born in 1956 in Warsaw, Poland, Ella migrated to Melbourne in 1957.
-She attended Princess Hill Primary School in North Carlton, St Kilda Park Primary School, Caulfield Central, and The Mac.Roberston Girls’ High School.
+Born in 1956 in Warsaw, Poland, Ella migrated to Melbourne with her family in 1957.
+She attended Princess Hill Primary School in North Carlton; St Kilda Park Primary School, Caulfield Central; and Mac.Robertson Girls' High School.

-In 1978 she completed a Bachelor of Science with Honours at Monash University, with a thesis on ‘Regulation of the mitochondrial genome’.
-Ella then embarked on a PhD in biochemistry at Melbourne University's Department of Medicine titled ‘Studies of the 1,25 dihydroxyvitamin D3 receptor’.
+In 1978, she completed a Bachelor of Science with Honours at Monash University, with a thesis on ‘Regulation of the mitochondrial genome’.
+Finkel then started a PhD in biochemistry at University of Melbourne's Department of Medicine titled "Studies of the 1,25 dihydroxyvitamin D3 receptor".

-In post-doctoral research she spent one year in Professor John Baxter's laboratory at the University of California San Francisco (UCSF), working on the regulation of the human growth hormone gene.
-This was followed by four years in Professor Patrick O’Farrell's laboratory at UCSF, investigating the genes that sculpt a fruit fly egg into an embryo – work that was published in Nature.
+In post-doctoral research, she spent one year in John Baxter's laboratory at the University of California San Francisco (UCSF), working on the regulation of the human growth hormone gene.
+This was followed by four years in Patrick H. O'Farrell's laboratory at UCSF, investigating the genes that sculpt a fruit fly egg into an embryo – work that was published in Nature.

-Career

-Upon returning to Melbourne, Finkel turned to freelance journalism in both radio and print media.
-She has been described by former editor of COSMOS Wilson da Silva as "researching topics to within an inch of their lives", efforts that have been rewarded with numerous awards (see Selected awards below).

 Personal life

 Ella has been married to neuroscientist, entrepreneur and former Chief Scientist of Australia Alan Finkel since 1982.
 They have two sons and live in Melbourne.
 Through the A & E Finkel Foundation the Finkels support diverse projects centred around education, research and quality journalism.